 - Vanguard is a pioneer of passive investing

-- These funds provide exposure to a range of countries and markets
+- Exposure to a range of countries and markets around the world

-- Good diversification across company shares and corporate and government bonds
+- Good diversification across company shares, corporate and government bonds

 - These funds are not on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 The Vanguard LifeStrategy funds invest in a range of markets across the globe, providing exposure to thousands of company shares as well as corporate and government bonds.
 They achieve this by investing in a number of individual passive funds, which each track the performance of a particular market.